Erotemic/ubelt/README.rst

 Parts of it made their way into `scriptconfig <https://gitlab.kitware.com/utils/scriptconfig>`__.
 The init-file generation was moved to `mkinit <https://github.com/Erotemic/mkinit>`__.
 Some vim and system-y things can be found in `vimtk <https://github.com/Erotemic/vimtk>`__.

+Development on ubelt started 2017-01-30 and development of utool mostly stopped on utool was stopped later that year, but recieved patches until about 2020.
+Ubelt achived 1.0.0 and removed support for Python 2.7 and 3.5 on 2022-01-07.

 Function Usefulness